Taxpayer Guide to Identity Theft

 - TransUnion, www.TransUnion.com, 1-800-680-7289

-- Contact your financial institutions, and close any accounts opened without your permission or tampered with.
+- Contact your financial institutions, and close any financial or credit accounts opened without your permission or tampered with by identity thieves.

-If your SSN is compromised and you know or suspect you are a victim of tax-related identity theft, take these additional steps:
+If your SSN is compromised and you know or suspect you are a victim of tax-related identity theft, the IRS recommends these additional steps:

-- Complete IRS Form 14039, Identity Theft Affidavit.
-Use a fillable form at IRS.gov, print, then mail or fax according to instructions.
+- Complete IRS Form 14039, Identity Theft Affidavit, if your efiled return rejects because of a duplicate filing under your SSN or you are instructed to do so.
+Use a fillable form at IRS.gov, print, then attach the form to your return and mail according to instructions.

 - Continue to pay your taxes and file your tax return, even if you must do so by paper.

-If you previously contacted the IRS and did not have a resolution, contact the Identity Protection Specialized Unit at 1-800-908-4490.
+If you previously contacted the IRS and did not have a resolution, contact us for specialized assistance at 1-800-908-4490.
 We have teams available to assist.

 How to reduce your risk